rmsprofesh-source/Rhondalbi-portfolio-sql-ssrs-powerbi/Documentation/README.md

 This document is the starting point for anyone reviewing the project.

 ---
+The documentation is designed to be clear, repeatable, and professional, reflecting real enterprise analytics practices.
 ## 📁 Script Documentation

 Documentation for the major SQL scripts that build and populate the database: